brodycj/hyperapp-like-native-view-demo/README.md

 (see [`react-native-web#quick-start`](https://github.com/necolas/react-native-web#quick-start))

+### Using react-primitives

+see below

 ## Quick tour

 ### Top-level

-React Native App with initial state, actions, effects (side effects such as I/O, timers, I/O, other asynchronous operations, and other non-pure functions), and view in JSX (partially inspired by Hyperapp demo app in <https://github.com/hyperapp/hyperapp#getting-started>):
+Top-level app functions with initial state, actions, effects (side effects such as I/O, timers, I/O, other asynchronous operations, and other non-pure functions), and view in JSX (partially inspired by Hyperapp demo app in <https://github.com/hyperapp/hyperapp#getting-started>):

 ```jsx
 const App = () => (